 - Not ITTF Approved

 Mopal 3Star is not soo popular for any tournaments.
 But it seems to be the best choice for indoor training.

-- Hardness: if I judge the hardness of the Mapol 3Star, I can say the hardness is not so good and even not so had.
+- Hardness: If I judge the hardness of the Mapol 3Star, I can say the hardness is not so good and even not so had.
 It’s quite perfect as a training ball.

 - Roundness: I can’t deny that it has good roundness.
-Like comes with 100% perfect rounded shape.
+Like comes with a 100% perfect rounded shape.